winscripter/ContentDotNet/README.md

 > Some codecs and formats implemented by this library are patented and/or licensed (f.e.
 H.264) by the company/companies that owns/own them.
 > In commercial, enterprise, or profit-generating context, you'll have to obtain the license and pay royalties to the company owning those patents yourself.

+## Efficiency
+Each codec describes recommended and maximum possible memory usage in its README.

 ## Other

 [Building instructions](BUILDING.md)